lupyuen/pinetime-rust-mynewt/rust/app/src/ast.md

 }
 ```

-`src` is a string that contains our Go source code that will be converted to Dart...
+`src` is a string that contains our Go source code (that will be converted to Dart)...

 ```go
 // Go code to be converted to Dart. "package" is mandatory. "bt" means backtick "`"